ComputationalRadiationPhysics/pyDive/README.md

 Use pyDive to work with homogeneous, n-dimensional arrays that are too big to fit into your local machine's memory. pyDive provides array-interfaces representing virtual containers whose elements may be distributed across an MPI-cluster or stored in a large hdf5-file.
+All computation and data-access is then done in parallel by the cluster nodes in the background.
-If you feel like working with numpy arrays pyDive has reached the goal!
+If you feel like working with numpy arrays pyDive is happy!

 Designed to ease the analysis of simulation data coming from the picongpu project pyDive also holds functions for particle-mesh mapping and supports structured datatypes.